mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * Verify that the entry represents a non-blank leaf node that is a descendant of the parent node.

-    * Verify that every non-blank intermediate node beween the leaf node and the parent node also has an entry for the leaf node in its `unmerged_leaves`.
+    * Verify that every non-blank intermediate node between the leaf node and the parent node also has an entry for the leaf node in its `unmerged_leaves`.

     * Verify that the encryption key in the parent node does not appear in any